VirtualEstatePlanner/TART/README.md

 ## How to run in development mode

-Then if you don't just want to stare at a spinning box icon on all 3 platforms you should probably develop your project:
+Then if you don't just want to stare at a spinning pastry icon on all 3 platforms you should probably start your project:

 1. Run `npm install` to install your dependencies from npm
 2. Run `yarn start` to start a hot-reloadable development server in a Tauri application